-Commercial diving is dangerous, and as such, considerable emphasis is rightly placed on the safety of the divers in the water and under pressure.
+Commercial diving is dangerous and as such, there is rightly considerable emphasis placed on the safety of the divers in the water and under pressure.

-A company is guilty of corporate manslaughter or corporate homicide if how its activities are managed or organised causes a person's death, and this amounts to a gross breach of a duty of care it owed to the deceased.
-A substantial element of the breach can be put down to how the senior management managed or organised activities.
+A company is guilty of corporate manslaughter or corporate homicide if the way in which its activities are managed or organised causes a person's death and this amounts to a gross breach of a duty of care it owed to the deceased.
+A substantial element of the breach can be put down to the way activities were managed or organised by the senior management.

-The jury in a case is charged with considering 'attitudes, policies, systems or accepted practices within the organisation' along with health and safety guidance.
+The Jury in a case is charged to consider 'attitudes, policies, systems or accepted practices within the organisation' along with health and safety guidance.
 This makes it clear that it is not just about following the letter of the law but going beyond this to look at the safety culture in an organisation.
-Also, under The Act, a company now faces the peril of failing to learn from corporate intelligence and leaving the possibility that today's near miss will become tomorrow's fatality.
+Also under The Act a company now faces the peril of failing to learn from corporate intelligence and leaving open the possibility that today's near miss will become tomorrow's fatality.